Mr-MaNia7/gebeta-AI/README.md

 # The Board

 In the board, player 1 owns the bottom row of stones and player 2 owns the top row.
-There are also two special pits on the board, called Mancalas, in which each player accumulates his or her captured stones (player 1's Mancala is on the right and player 2's Mancala is on the left).
+There are also two special pits on the board, called Mancalas or Banks, in which each player accumulates his or her captured stones (player 1's Mancala is on the right and player 2's Mancala is on the left).

 # General Gameplay